Mama Said Knock You Out (song): Legacy

-Rolling Stone ranked the song 29th on a 2012 list of the "50 Greatest Hip Hop Songs of All Time".
+Rolling Stone ranked the song 29th in a 2012 list of the "50 Greatest Hip Hop Songs of All Time".
+In October 2023, Billboard magazine ranked "Mama Said Knock You Out" number 406 in their list of the "500 Best Pop Songs of All Time".

-Bob Dylan played it in the final slot of the "Mothers" episode of Season 1 of Theme Time Radio Hour in 2006.
-Dylan noted the song was "in the same tradition as the Dozens" and recited the first verse before playing it.
+Bob Dylan played it in Theme Time Radio Hour in 2006.
+He noted the song was "in the same tradition as the Dozens" and recited the first verse before playing it.

-The animated film Kangaroo Jack: G'Day U.S.A.! featured a rendition of LL Cool J's single "Mama Said Knock You Out" during the dream boxing scene where Jackie Legs (voiced by Jeff Bennett) faces a heavyweight boxer named Killer Putulski (voiced by Keith Diamond).
+LL Cool J re-recorded a new version along with the Roots by mashing up with Here I Come to promote the NBA in-season tournament.